The Real Cost of Skipping a Podcast Strategy (And What to Do Instead)

 You get coaching, support, and accountability every step of the way, so the strategy actually gets implemented.

-Because a strategic plan means nothing if it just sits in a Google Doc collecting dust.
+Because a strategic plan sitting in a Google Doc collecting dust?
+That doesn’t help anyone.

 And when you follow through?

 Your podcast should feel like a growth engine, not a grind.
-That’s exactly what we build together inside my paid offers.
+That’s exactly what we build together.

 FAQ: “Do I really need a podcast strategy?
 Isn’t consistency enough?”